Why have art?

 Once you accept that the artwork in your home can be an important factor in your everyday wellbeing, you can extend that to include other areas of your life.

-The reason this happens is that art humanizes an institutional or utilitarian work space.
-Bright colorful artwork on a bare beige office wall or in a waiting room is a real mood lifter.
+The reason this happens is that art humanizes an institutional or utilitarian workspace.
+Having bright colorful artwork on a bare beige office wall or in a waiting room is a real mood lifter.
 These are spaces that given the choice most people probably wouldn't choose to spend a lot of time in.
 But a lovely work of art is like a mini vacation for your brain.

 I've had many doctors buy artwork from me for that very reason.
 A calming, colorful, and happy work of art can make something as stressful as a doctor's or hospital's waiting room seem less sterile.
 Art can give a client/patient something more to focus on then the possibly stressful reason for the visit.